 - sprain or bone break

 - sore throat

 What to expect

-Urgent care is offered on a walk-in basis.
-When visiting the urgent care, you will be seen in the order of arrival and seriousness of your condition.
-Your wait time will depend on the severity of your needs and the number of other patients at that urgent care location.
+Whether you walk in or use On My Way, your wait time will vary depending on the severity of your needs and the number of other patients at that urgent care location.

 All major health plans are accepted.
 Your insurance provider will be able to tell you your copayment, what is and isn’t covered under your plan, and how much you will be responsible for paying out-of-pocket.